smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         model: dcat:Dataset
         type: Relationship
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     hasPart:
-      description: 'This property refers to a related Catalogue that is part of the described Catalogue'
+      description: 'Relationship.
+Model:''https://schema.org/URL''.
+This property refers to a related Catalogue that is part of the described Catalogue'
       items:
         format: uri
         type: string